ekohilas/who-tests-the-testers/pycon-us-2025/slides.md

 ------
 <!-- .slide: data-background-image="images/human_error.svg"-->

-But to me, those are all human errors.
+But to me, those are all human errors
-And as you might have heard earlier, I don't like human errors, especially ones that could be avoided by a systematic change, which would allow us to blame a system instead of people.
+And as you might have heard earlier, I don't like human errors, *especially* ones that could be avoided by a systematic change, which would allow us to blame a system instead of people.
+This is why I was so frustrated.

 ------
 <!-- .slide: data-background-image="images/code.svg"-->